claesmnyberg/nfscli/ReadMe.md

 commands, and perhaps explore creating device files on different OS's, with different NFS configurations.
 Maybe kmem could be useful?

-The current implementation has mainly been tested towards the NFS server on OpenBSD 7.4, and the source code has been built on Ubuntu 22.04.2 LTS and FreeBSD 13.1 (amd64).
+The source code has been built on Ubuntu 22.04.2 LTS and FreeBSD 13.1 (amd64).

 ## NFS v3 CLI v1.5, by Claes M Nyberg <cmn@signedness.org>, Aug 2023
 ```